 Without shifting your feet or tripod once, you can snap a dozen shots from the same height looking in the same direction.
 They won’t be much different from one other, anyway.
 Without experimenting, your whole portfolio is likely to be taken from the same height.

 Objects in your photo can only be resized and re-positioned by moving in your shot.
-Use you movement to improve your composition, to hide unwanted thing on you photos.
-But more importantly to not set for just one point of view.
+Use your movement to improve your composition, to hide unwanted thing on your photos.
+But more importantly, do not set for just one point of view.

 Utilize a tripod when it is appropriate

 In the history of photography, tripods are one of the most important inventions.
 In fact, they almost completely eliminate one of the most difficult problems: a lack of light.
 It is possible to capture details that are undetectable to the human eye by using tripods.
 Even with brighter scenes, tripods increase composition stability and sharpness.